mihirmodi2561/Docker-ALL/Sec-4-Dockerfile-command/Readme.md

 COPY index.html/usr/share/html/nginx

-# Dockerfile - RUN and EXPOSE Instruction
+## Dockerfile - RUN and EXPOSE Instruction

-# Run Instruction:
+## Run Instruction:
 - Will execute any commands to create a new layer on top of the current image.

 FROM nginx:alpine-slim

-# Copy all Nginx configuration files from nginx-conf directory
+## Copy all Nginx configuration files from nginx-conf directory
 COPY nginx-conf/*.conf /etc/nginx/conf.d/

-# Copy all HTML files from nginx-html directory
+## Copy all HTML files from nginx-html directory
 COPY nginx-html/*.html /usr/share/nginx/html/

-# Install curl using RUN
+## Install curl using RUN
 RUN apk --no-cache add curl

-# Expose the ports 8081, 8082, 8083 (default port 80 already exposed from base nginx image)
-EXPOSE 8081 8082 8083

-# EXPOSE Instruction:
+## EXPOSE Instruction:
 - Informs Docker that the container listens on the specified network ports at runtime.